Find Grad Schools

 960 Yearly Graduations

 The 2nd most popular school in the country for mental health services majors who are seeking their master's degree is Liberty University.
 Roughly 93,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-The mental health services program at Liberty University awarded 960 master's degrees during the 2020-2021 school year.
-Around 39% of these students were from an underrepresented racial-ethnic group, and 83% were women.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
+During the most recent year for which we have data, 960 people received their master's degree in mental health services from Liberty University.
+Of these students, 81% were women and 40% were members of underrepresented racial-ethnic groups.

 #3